Sage-Bionetworks/agora-data-tools/CONTRIBUTING.md

 ### Pre-Commit Hooks

-This repository uses a number of `pre-commit` hooks to enforce our standard formatting.
-Before committing changes, make sure to run the following:
+This repository uses a number of `pre-commit` hooks to enforce our formatting standards.
+Before committing changes, make sure to run the following (assuming development dependencies are already installed):

 ```
 pre-commit run --all-files
 ```

 Some needed changes will be done automatically by the pre-commit hooks.
 In other cases, you may need to make changes manually.
 Ensure that all `pre-commit`` hooks pass locally.
 Our GitHub Actions CI pipeline will run these hooks automatically and Pull Requests will not be able to be merged unless all hooks pass.

 ### Testing